 Hong Kong rights bill clears US Congress, heads to Trump

-WASHINGTON: US lawmakers on Wednesday (Nov 20) overwhelmingly approved legislation that supports human rights and democracy in Hong Kong and also backs the territory's anti-China protesters, sending the measure opposed by Beijing to President Donald Trump's desk.
+WASHINGTON: US lawmakers on Wednesday (Nov 20) overwhelmingly approved legislation that supports human rights and democracy in Hong Kong and also backs the territory's anti-China protesters, sending the measure opposed by Beijing to President Donald Trump.

 The Hong Kong Human Rights and Democracy Act passed the House of Representatives by 417 to 1, one day after the Senate unanimously passed the measure, provoking an outcry from Beijing.

-The bill, which requires the US president to annually review the favorable trade status that Washington grants to Hong Kong, now heads to Trump, who has not said decisively whether he will sign it.
+The bill requires the US president to annually review the favorable trade status that Washington grants to Hong Kong, and threatens to revoke the coveted status that the semi-autonomous Chinese territory enjoys with the United States if its freedoms are quashed.

+The measure now heads to Trump.
+He has not decisively said whether he will sign it, although the passage by a strong veto-proof majority may affect his calculus on the bill.

+The House, by 417 votes to 0, also approved Senate-cleared legislation that would ban sales of tear gas, rubber bullets and other equipment used by Hong Kong security forces.

 MORE: Our coverage of the Hong Kong protests